 We've said it repeatedly: the only important thing for a recipe start is to put out as much high quality content as possible.

-There's no firm answer for how long it takes for a website or individual posts to rank, but there is a generally accepted concensus among SEO agencies.
+There's no firm answer for how long it takes for a website or individual posts to rank, but there is a generally accepted consensus among SEO agencies.

 New Websites: 6-9 months